lmatosevic/ngx-restful/README.md

 ```

 ## Usage
-This library **does not** contains an Angular5 module with exported components and service, but instead, provides two classes:
+This library **does not** contains an Angular module with exported components and service, but instead, provides two classes:
 * **RestService\<T, E>** - an abstract class which your services need to extend in order to use provided REST methods
 * **GenericResponse** - model class that can be returned from custom GET and POST requests performed from RestService (can be replaced with custom model)